What Is Critical Illness Cover?

 | Useful for paying off mortgage? | Excellent | Less direct |

-The ideal approach: income protection as the foundation (broadest condition coverage, ongoing income), with critical illness cover on top to provide a lump sum for mortgage clearance or home adaptation if a serious diagnosis occurs.
-If budget allows only one, income protection covers more risk for most working people.
+The best approach: income protection as the foundation (broadest condition coverage, ongoing income), with critical illness cover on top for a lump sum to clear the mortgage or fund home adaptation if a serious diagnosis hits.
+If budget only allows one, income protection covers more risk for most working people.

 How Much Cover Do You Need?